OPadgett/Network-Configurations/README.md

 ## 4. VLAN (Virtual Local Area Network) - VLAN and Trunking

 VLANs segment network traffic to improve security and efficiency.
 Trunking is used to allow multiple VLANs to communicate over a single link.
+This code is a series of Cisco switch commands used to configure VLANs (Virtual LANs), assign VLANs to specific switch ports, and set trunking for inter-VLAN communication.
 ```
 vlan 10
 name HR_Department